cysouw/pandoc-ling/readme.md

 Inspired by the `linguex`-approach, you can also use the keywords `next` or `last` to refer to the next or the last example, e.g. `[@last]` will be formatted as [@last].
 By doubling the first letters to `nnext` or `llast` reference to the next/last-but-one can be made.
 Actually, the number of starting letters can be repeated at will in `pandoc-ling`, so something like `[@llllllllast]` will also work.
 It will be formatted as [@llllllllast] after the processing of `pandoc-ling`.
 Needless to say that in such a situation an explicit identifier would be a better choice.

 Referring to sub-examples can be done by manually adding a suffix into the cross reference, simply separated from the identifier by a space.
-For example, `[@llast c]` will refer to the third sub-example of the last-but-one example.
-Formatted this will look like this: [@llast c], smile!
+For example, `[@lllast c]` will refer to the third sub-example of the last-but-two example.
+Formatted this will look like this: [@lllast c], smile!
 However, note that the "c" has to be manually determined.
 It is simply a literal suffix that will be copied into the cross-reference.
-Something like `[@llast hA1l0]` will work also, leading to [@llast haAl0] when formatted (which is of course nonsensical).
+Something like `[@last hA1l0]` will work also, leading to [@last hA1l0] when formatted (which is of course nonsensical).

 For exports that include attributes (like html), the examples have an explicit id of the form `ex:NUMBER` in which `NUMBER` is the actual number as given in the formatted output.
 This means that it is possible to refer to an example on any web-page by using the hash-mechanism to refer to a part of the web-page.
 For example `#ex:4.7` at can be used to refer to the seventh example in the html-output of this readme (try [this link](https://gitcdn.link/repo/cysouw/pandoc-ling/main/tests/readme.html#ex:4.7)).
 The id in this example has a chapter number '4' because in the html conversion I have set the option `addChapterNumber` to `true`.
 (Note: when numbers restart the count in each chapter with the option `restartAtChapter`, then the id is of the form `ex:CHAPTER.NUMBER`.
 This is necessary to resolve clashing ids, as the same number might then be used in different chapters.)